savvato-software/tribe-app-frontend/README.md

 Tribe App Frontend

 The Angular code for the frontend of our application.
+Yo.